 The One World Cryo-EM seminar series is a platform for discussion of algorithms, computational methods and mathematical problems in cryo-EM.

-Online, Every Other Wednesday, at 8am PT / 11am ET/ 4pm BST / 5pm CET / 11pm China.
+Online, Once a Month.
+Wednesday at 8am PT / 11am ET/ 4pm BST / 5pm CET / 11pm China.

 Registration has changed.
 For zoom links and announcements, please register to our mailing list.
 This is a read-only mailing list (users cannot post).
 Please use your institution/ company email – we approve registrations manually and this helps us know who you are .
 You may receive an email asking you to confirm your registration, it is important that you click the link, otherwise we will not see your request.